syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tooltip/content.md

 The Tooltip content can be dynamically loaded  by making use of the Fetch call.
 The Fetch request is usually made within the `beforeRender` event of the Tooltip, and then the Tooltip's `content` is assigned the value retrieved on it's success.

+>Note: The Tooltip target Id is a unique identifier used to associate Tooltips with specific elements on a webpage or application interface.
+When setting the Tooltip **target** value as a GUID (Globally Unique Identifier), it's important to note that the GUID must start with a combination of **letters** before the numeric portion of the GUID.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}